 Providing search for scanned books.

-Every business nowadays tries to increase productivity without spending much money.
+Every business wants to increase productivity with little investment.

-Your clients know that productivity decreases when their team is packed with thousands of paper documents.
-Documents processing takes a lot of time and nerves, especially with PDFs that can't be copied, pasted, or edited.
+Your clients know productivity decreases when their team must process thousands of paper documents.
+Documents processing takes time and nerves, especially with PDFs that can't be copied, pasted, or edited.

 OCR helps to extract text from any images and files and edit it.